CODEGANY/codegany_app_backend/README.md

-# CodeGany App Backend
+# Codegany App Backend

-A simple REST API backend built with FastAPI.
+The backend of the Codegany's application.

 ## Description

-This project is a FastAPI-based backend service that provides API endpoints for the CodeGany application.
+This project is a FastAPI-based backend service that provides API endpoints for the Codegany's application that will be presented on the DEVHUB Hackathon 2025.

 ## Setup